lightning/bolts/08-transport.md

 The transcript between two nodes is separated into two distinct segments:

-1. First, before any actual data transfer, both nodes participate in an authenticated key agreement handshake, which is based off of the Noise Protocol Framework<sup>[2](#reference-2)</sup>.
+1. First, before any actual data transfer, both nodes participate in an authenticated key agreement handshake, which is based on the Noise Protocol Framework<sup>[2](#reference-2)</sup>.
 2. If the initial handshake is successful, then nodes enter the Lightning message exchange phase.
 In the Lightning message exchange phase, all